 In addition, Mr. Halper represents clients in the estate planning and probate areas, including estate and gift tax issues.
 He provides advice with respect to the drafting of wills, trusts, financial and medical powers of attorney, living wills and directives, and beneficiary and transfer on death deeds.
 He also represents executors, administrators, guardians, conservators and beneficiaries in all aspects of probate law, including the handling of decedents' estates and guardianships and conservatorships.

-Mr. Halper was selected for inclusion in the 2013 edition of Best Lawyers in America® in Banking and Finance.
+Mr. Halper was selected for inclusion in the 2013 through 2016 editions of Best Lawyers in America® in Banking and Finance.